tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 ### 7.5 Thread Pool Architecture

-For efficient resource management, TidesDB employs shared thread pools at the database level.
-Rather than maintaining separate pools per column family, all column families share common flush and compaction thread pools configured during database initialization.
+For efficient resource management, TidesDB employs shared thread pools at the storage engine level.
+Rather than maintaining separate pools per column family, all column families share common flush and compaction thread pools configured during engine initialization.
 Operations are submitted as tasks to these pools, enabling non-blocking execution--application threads can continue processing while flush and compaction work proceeds in the background.
-This architecture minimizes resource overhead and provides consistent, predictable performance across the entire database.
+This architecture minimizes resource overhead and provides consistent, predictable performance across the entire storage engine.

 **Configuration**
 ```c